 No job or business is perfect.
 That's certainly true for everyone.
 But if you can find the silver linings, count your blessings and perhaps tackle the things you dislike, you might get yourself out of that rut.
 I'm not religious, but I've always loved Reinhold Niebuhr's quote: "God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference".

 Write down all the things you love about your business.
 And then list everything you dislike.
-The answer to your problems will become obvious, and will allow you to tackle things one by one.
+The answer to your problems will become apparent and will allow you to tackle situations one by one.

 For instance, if you hate chasing late payments – use a better software tool to automate the process for you (I love FreeAgent).
 Or if you despise working from home, can you join a local co-working space?
 (Check out our recommended co-working hubs across the UK.)